cminyard/serialsim/README.rst

 Signing
 =======

-If your kernel requires signed modules, you can sign it using:
+If your kernel requires signed modules, you can sign.
+First copy the openssl.conf.example to openssl.conf.
+Edit it and change the distinguished_name, the value in [] referred to by distinguised_name, O, CN, and emailAddress fields to you.

+This makefile uses a script from the kernel named "sign-file".
+You may have to modify KERNELBASE in the makefile to get it.

+Then sign the module using:

   make sign